TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Sensors Subsystem.md

     - A light-weight subsystem reduces the complexity of the problem of payload weight distribution for increased stability in flight.
   - The system MUST not consume so much power as to seriously impact the drone's flight-time.
     - A low-power subsystem ensures that the drone can stay out and search for victims for a longer duration.
-  - The system MUST not exceed a Effective Isotropic Radiated Power (EIRP) of 10 dBm as per the standard the Federal Communications Commission (FCC) has dictated [2].
+  - The system MUST not exceed an Effective Isotropic Radiated Power (EIRP) of 40 dBm as per the standard the Federal Communications Commission (FCC) has dictated for devices operating in the 57-71 GHz band [2].
     - This is to ensure that the subsystem is not itself a danger to patients.

 ## Specifications